smarttransit-ai/transit-occupancy-analysis/app/analysis/readme.md

 Besides that, we explain why the finals models were written in R instead of Python.
 Moreover, we expect that the information is sufficiently clear so other team members can extend the analysis to for example alight counts or occupancy.

 One key pending point is how to automatize model update as new data comes in.
+For example, the CARTA dataset used for analysis is from 2019-01-02 to 2020-05-31, and new data from GTFS and APC is being processed for further analysis.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents